surbhis-jain/NewTwitterPro/README.md

 **Screenshots**
-1. The first screen that appears after the application is installed on your android device as shown below
+1. The first screen that appears after the application is installed on your android device is as shown below
 <img src="/screen1.png" alt="Screen 1" width="250" height="250">

-2. After clicking on the login button you'll be redirected to this screen
+2. After clicking on the log in with Twitter button you'll be redirected to this screen
 <img src="/screen2.png" alt="Screen 2" width="250" height="250">

 3. Click on the Connect button so that it authenicates as shown<br>